David Copperfield: Plot summary

 The story follows the life of David Copperfield from childhood to maturity.
 David was born in Blunderstone, Suffolk, England, six months after the death of his father.
 David spends his early years residing in a small house called the Rookery.
 His loving and childish mother, Clara Copperfield, and their kindly housekeeper, Clara Peggotty, bring him up here; they call him Davy.
 When he is seven years old, his mother surprises David by marrying Edward Murdstone while the boy is visiting Peggotty's family in Yarmouth.
-Her brother, a fisherman named Mr Peggotty, lives in a beached barge, with his adopted niece and nephew Emily and Ham, and an elderly widow, Mrs Gummidge.
+Her brother, a fisherman named Daniel Peggotty, lives in a beached barge, with his adopted niece and nephew Emily and Ham, and an elderly widow, Mrs Gummidge.
 "Little Em'ly" is somewhat spoiled by her fond foster father, and David is in love with her.
 Here he is known as “Master Copperfield.”

-On his return, David discovers his mother has married and is immediately given good reason to dislike his stepfather, Murdstone, who believes exclusively in stern, harsh methods of parenting, calling it "firmness".
+On his return, David discovers his mother has married and is immediately given good reason to dislike his stepfather, Murdstone, who believes exclusively in stern, harsh parenting, calling it "firmness".
 David has similar feelings for Murdstone's sister Jane, who moves into the house soon afterwards.
 Between them, they tyrannise David and his poor mother, making their lives miserable.
-When David falls behind in his studies, Murdstone thrashes him, and David bites his hand; in consequence, he is sent away to Salem House, a boarding school, under a ruthless headmaster named Mr Creakle.
+When David falls behind in his studies, Murdstone thrashes him, and David bites his hand.
+In consequence, he is sent away to Salem House, a boarding school, under a ruthless headmaster named Mr Creakle.
 There he is befriended by two quite different older boys, James Steerforth and Tommy Traddles.
 He develops an impassioned admiration for Steerforth, perceiving him as someone noble, who could do great things if he would, and one who pays attention to him.